yiyuezhuo/Hex-Wargame-JavaScript/readme.md

 or you can clone this repo and open `index.html` file to enjoy it.

-## Customized Scenario developement by editor
+## Customized scenario development by editor (under development)

 <a href="http://yiyuezhuo.github.io/Hex-Wargame-JavaScript/editor.html">Editor</a>

-## Customized Scenario developement by script(deprecated)
+## Customized scenario development by script

-I write a Python script to integrate some `.csv` file to a `*.js` scenario file that engine can run it.
+I write a Python script to merge some `.csv` file into a `*.js` scenario file so that engine can run it.

-However I found `.csv` file can be used edit data in visualization table software (eg. Excel) very easily.
-It's be familiar with unprogramer and a lot of wargame player want to develope their single game.
+However I found `.csv` file can be used to edit data in visualization table software (eg. Excel) very easily.
+It's familiar with program newbie and a lot of wargame player who want to develop their unique game.

 ### scenario_maker.py

 #### Usage

 	$ python scenario_maker.py scenario_dir output.js

 ### `.csv` scenario define document structure

-#### map about
+#### Map configuration

 * `block.csv`
 * `capture.csv`